 Moving to the Country: A City Girl Finds Hope and Harvest at Meadowburn Farm

-We first visited Meadowburn Farm four years ago, at the height of summer.
+We first visited Meadowburn Farm eight years ago, at the height of summer.
 My youngest daughter, Eta, was in my arms, just six months old, and my eldest daughter, Lowe, was three at the time.
 We were brought there by our old friend Quill Teal-Sullivan, who was then the head gardener of Meadowburn, in Vernon, NJ.
 After having written a dissertation on Helena Rutherford Ely, the influential gardener and writer who designed and planted the first Meadowburn gardens in the late 1800s, Quill was hired by the Gerard family, who have owned the property for the last two generations or so, to revive the gardens to their former glory.
 And she did.
 To such a glory.

 Photography by Sandeep Salter, unless otherwise noted.